RADx® Tech Fetal Monitoring Challenge - CIMIT MAIN

 For Teams: Each participating Team is required to identify a Team Captain who will register and submit on behalf of the Team members.
 The Team Captain is responsible for all communications with the Challenge sponsors and, in the event of winning a cash prize, will be paid the prize in full.
 To be eligible to receive a cash prize, the Team Captain must be a citizen or permanent resident of the United States.

 For Entities: Each participating Entity is required to identify a Point of Contact who will register and submit on behalf of the Entity.
 The Point of Contact is responsible for all communications with the Challenge sponsors.
 In the event of winning a cash prize, the prize will be paid directly to the Entity, not to the Point of Contact.
 To be eligible to receive a cash prize, the Entity must be incorporated in and maintain a primary place of business in the United States.

 Review the full Challenge Announcement.
 Interested participants in the Challenge should carefully and thoroughly read the detailed Challenge description, eligibility and participation rules, judging criteria, and submission instructions.

-Register for and attend the informational webinar.
-NIH and its partners will host a public webinar on October 5, 2023 at 3:00 PM Eastern Time for interested participants to learn more about the RADx Tech Fetal Monitoring Challenge and to get their questions answered.
+Watch a recording of the informational webinar.
+NIH and its partners hosted a public webinar on October 5, 2023 for interested participants to learn more about the RADx Tech Fetal Monitoring Challenge and to get their questions answered.

 Register for the Challenge.
 Each Innovator should determine whether they will compete in the Challenge as either a Team or on behalf of an Entity, and then establish an account in the submission portal.